Capturing and cancelling charges

 of each cancelled line item and then submitting the payment cancel request.

-In the orchestrated model, you don't need to respond to any of these events.
+In the orchestrated model, you don't need to respond to these events.
 Our orchestration service monitors the key commerce and fulfillment events and then handles the payment capture and cancel process.

 In the request's items